CSXP: CSX Practitioner Boot Camp

 Domain 2: Protect

-Protect is the name of the second domain students focus on in this course.
+Protect is the second domain students focus on in the CSXP training program.
 It reviews the implementation of cyber security controls to protect a system from identified threats.

 - Specific Cyber Controls